s-weil/timescale-rs/README.md

 # Test timescale-db

-Test project to compare [timescaledb](todo-link) versus tables optimized with respect to a time-series structure.
+Test project to compare the postgres extension [timescaledb](https://www.timescale.com/) versus (postgres) tables optimized with respect to a time-series structure.
 The comparison is run over an `axum` web server to simulate a real life problem.

 ### SetUp